 Although they do come with shock absorbing and springier features these days, these surfaces may still impact your back or put unnecessary stress on your joints, hip, and knees.
 It is important that you test the surface you are running on and the level of rebound it has.

 Treadmill Cost & Maintenance

-One of the disadvantages of treadmill use is that they can cost you a lot of money, depending on the brand, model and features you are after.
-They can range anywhere hundreds of dollars to $7000 or so!
-A lot of people would rather walk outside in open fresh air, as opposed to spending that kind of money on an exercise machine!
-What is worse is when these expensive (or even the budget) machines breakdown or do not live up to the user’s expectation.
+One of the disadvantages of treadmill use is that it can cost you a lot of money, depending on the brand, model, and features you are after.
+They can range anywhere from hundreds of dollars to $7000 or so!
+A lot of people would rather choose outdoor running in the open fresh air, as opposed to spending that kind of money on an exercise machine!
+What is worse is when these expensive (or even the budget) machines breakdown or do not live up to the user’s expectations.
 This expensive price tag does not include the cost of repair and maintenance, in case of a breakdown or when it needs oiling, or a belt or motor replacement, unless covered by a long term and comprehensive warranty.
 Another downside is that these motorized treadmills stack up your electricity bill and that is a constant and recurring additional expense every month.

 You will also need to spend some money on a mat that will usually be required on which you place the treadmill, to avoid any damage or markings to your floor or tiles.
 Once you purchase a treadmill, you will also have to pay for the costs associated with delivering and assembling it.
 The treadmill assembly can be time consuming, complicated, require more than 1 person to help, and take up a lot of time.